usatales.com

 It depends on what suits your taste, palate, and textural preference.
 Boiling artichokes leads to a tender artichoke heart.
 It stays its original fresh color, and you can season it according to your preference.
 You can also make its silky puree as a base to lay on your piece of cooked meat.

 Baked artichokes tend to make it dry.
 The texture is a little dry, sometimes crunchy.
-This can be used in different types of dishes like a side dish, a salad, or eaten along with a sauce.
+This can be used in different types of dishes like a side dish or a salad or eaten along with a sauce.

 3. Some Artichoke Recipes